whb0514/QIDI_Max3_Bookworm/README.md

 ### Adaptation to Other Models:
 The Smart3 model may have different screen control systems from the Max3 and may not be compatible.

-The Plus3 model share the same boards and screen with Max3 so this image is also applicable to Plus3.
+The Plus3 model share the same boards and screen with Max3 so this image is also applicable to Plus3, as long as you modify the printer.cfg accordingly

 ### Open Source Software Repositories Used:
 https://github.com/Klipper3d/klipper </br>